Let's celebrate together "Visit Nepal 2023", Get amazing discount for group travelers!

 • Langtang Valley Trekking Map

-• Salary, allowances, expenses & insurance for all staff including porters
+• Salary, allowances, expenses & insurance for all staff, including porters

 What’s Excluded

-• Nepal visa - Multiple Entrée 30 days - USD 40
+• Nepal visa: Multiple Entrée (30 days): USD 40

-• Personal gears & clothing (available on hire)
+• Personal gear and clothing (available on hire)

-• Tips, any expenses table drinks, snacks while walking
+• Tips, any expenses, table drinks, snacks while walking

-• Service other than mentioned above
+• Service other than those mentioned above

 • International airfare and airport taxes.